 - How do I get a degree audit/grad check?

-If you are an undergraduate student, completion of the Application for Undergraduate Degree will generate a request to your adviser for a degree check/grad check.
-You can certainly contact your adviser directly, but the application is the preferred starting point.
+If you are an undergraduate student, completion of the Application for Undergraduate Degree will generate a request to your advisor for a degree check/grad check.
+You can certainly contact your advisor directly, but the application is the preferred starting point.

 If you are a graduate student, the department/graduate school representative will submit a list of graduation candidates to the Student Records Office.

 - How often will the list be updated on the Web?
 Will it be posted again after the ceremony?

 The list of graduation candidates will be updated a couple of times throughout the semester.
 Due to the dynamic nature of the list (names added or deleted, details revised daily), it cannot be updated every day or every week.
 We attempt to post a more complete list approximately two weeks before commencement, but the list will NOT be updated again after the ceremony.